 The coagulation cascade can be divided into two pathways: the extrinsic and intrinsic pathways[ref]

 - The intrinsic pathway is also called the contact pathway.
-After the formation of thrombin, factor XI activates, causing further activation of factor X and factor IX.
+After thrombin formation, factor XI activates, causing further activation of factor X and factor IX.
 Factor X then binds with activated factor V, creating more thrombin.
 (This is a minor player in the clotting game.)

 Thrombosis: blood clots forming inside a blood vessel